openssl/openssl/doc/designs/quic-design/connection-state-machine.md

-However, the state machine described herein is helpful as an aid to understanding and broadly captures the logic which our implementation will intend to embody.
+However, the state machine described herein is helpful as an aid to understanding and broadly captures the logic which our implementation will embody.
 The design of the actual implementation is discussed further below.

 The above states and their substates are defined as follows: